WandersonAlves/vue-shadow-badge/README.md

 ## Contributing

 This is a beginner friendly open source project.
-Subtmit your PR, let's discuss some improvements.
+Submit your PR, let's discuss some improvements.